HEAL Prevention Cooperative Podcast Series: Women Leading Prevention Science

 Podcast #2: Career Choices that Complement Your Life

-Listen on AppleSpotifyGoogle, and iHeartRadio.
+Listen on AppleSpotify, and Google.

 Amy Yule, M.D., is the medical director of the Addiction Recovery Management Service at Massachusetts General Hospital where she works with youth ages 14 to 26 with substance use disorders and co-occurring psychiatric illness and their families.
 She is also an instructor in psychiatry at Harvard Medical School.
 In addition to providing clinical care Dr. Yule is involved in clinical research.
 She has been the recipient of grant funding from the American Academy of Child and Adolescent Psychiatry, the Massachusetts General Hospital Louis V. Gerstner research scholar award, and the National Institute of Drug Abuse.
 Her research interests include the investigation of risk factors for adolescent onset substance use disorders, risk factors associated with risky behaviors in youth with substance use disorders such as overdose, and the impact of medication treatment for youth with substance use disorders and co-occurring psychiatric illness.
-She is currently the primary investigator for a study evaluating the effect of treatment with quetiapine (seroquel) for youth with a substance use disorder and bipolar disorder.
+She is currently the primary investigator for a study evaluating the effect of treatment with quetiapine (Seroquel) for youth with a substance use disorder and bipolar disorder.

 Jessica Cance, M.P.H., Ph.D., is a Senior Research Public Health Analyst in the Substance Use Prevention, Evaluation, and Research Program of RTI International’s Behavioral Health Research Division.
 For 20 years, Dr. Cance has focused her research and practice experience on addressing substance misuse from a public health perspective.
 Dr. Cance has led and contributed to epidemiological research, program implementation and evaluation projects, and coalition building supported by state, federal, and foundation funding.
 Her qualitative analysis skills include individual interview, focus group, and site visit analysis; her specialized quantitative analysis skills focus on person-centered methodologies (latent growth modeling, latent class analysis, and multilevel modeling).
 Dr. Cance served as an assistant professor in Department of Kinesiology and Health Education at the University of Texas at Austin for six years where she led and collaborated on epidemiological and etiological research with existing datasets and national evaluation research.
 Dr. Cance also worked for four years in the Texas state government, including at the Texas Health and Human Services Commission and the Texas Department of State Health Services where she provided technical assistance and contract oversight to community agencies funded to build coalitions and deliver substance use and misuse prevention programming throughout the state; developed and executed the state’s strategy related to opioid misuse prevention; oversaw the analysis and dissemination of public health administrative data; led the agency’s efforts to enhance the state’s capacity to rapidly respond to the opioid overdose crisis through improved data collection; and served as the surveillance lead for the state’s strategic plan to address substance use from a public health perspective.